BDubon/PGCountyDataApp/README.md

 ---

 ## Installing & Running The App
+- Before starting, signup and get an app token at the [Prince George's County Data site](https://data.princegeorgescountymd.gov/signup)
+- Then, add your information to the [credentials.py file](DataMain/credentials.py)
 - Once you're in the correct directory, clone the repo
 ```
 git clone https://github.com/BDubon/PGCountyDataApp.git